Ogygiocarella: Distribution

 The genus Ogygiocarella presently appears to be confined to Wales and Shropshire, England, first occurring in the Lower Llandeilian Stage as developed at Llandeilo in Wales and disappearing in the lowest Caradoc Series graptolite zone of Nemagraptus gracilis in Shropshire (Whittard, 1964, PP. 256-7).

 Only two almost identical species of Ogygiocarella are currently recognized, namely O. debuchii and O, angustissima and differentiation of the two relies on the presence and preservation of their pygidia.

 O. debuchii (Brongniart) is the most common trilobite species to occur within the Ordovician Shelve inlier, Shropshire, appearing in the middle part of the Meadowtown Formation (Llanvirn Series/Llandeilian Stage – Glyptograptus teretiusculus Zone) and persisting into the overlying Rorrington Shale Formation (Nemagraptus gracilis Zone) where it is much less abundant.
 The species is characterised by eleven pairs of pygidial pleural ribs, although a twelfth vestigial pair is sometimes evident.

 Pygidium of O. angustissima (Salter), from the Caradoc Series of Ridgebourne, Llandrindod Wells, Powys, Wales.
 Large external mould showing thirteen rib count. - 102mm x 56mm.

 O. angustissima (Salter), on the other hand, is actually rare In Shropshire and confined to the upper part of the Meadowtown Formation (teretiusculus Zone).
 Within the Builth-Llandrinod inlier of mid-Wales, however, the species occurs slightly higher stratigraphically and is commonly associated with Nemagraptus gracilis within the lowest Caradoc Series.
-O. angustissima, differs from O. debuchii (Brongniart) in having mainly thirteen instead of eleven ribs in the pygidium, and with a fourteenth pair faintly indicated in some specimens.
+O. angustissima, differs from O. debuchii in having mainly thirteen instead of eleven ribs in the pygidium, and with a fourteenth pair faintly indicated in some specimens.

 Ogygiocarella cf. angustissima (Salter) is recorded from the Caerhys Shale Formation (Llandeilian – teretiusculus Zone) in the main part of Porth Gain Slate Quarry, Abereiddy Bay, Pembrokeshire, Southwest Wales.